C

 How CapSolar Can Help

-CapSolar provides both Private PPA (on-site) and Direct PPA advisory services, backed by 16.5 MWp / 8 projects in Thailand.
+CapSolar provides both Private PPA (on-site) and Direct PPA advisory services, backed by 80+ MWp / 150+ projects in Thailand.
 We help determine which model best fits your factory — Private PPA for factories with sufficient roof space, or Direct PPA advisory for those needing scale beyond their rooftop.
-Review our [solar ROI calculations](/knowledge/solar-roi-factory-thailand) and [BOI incentives guide](/knowledge/boi-solar-incentives-2026).
+Review our solar ROI calculations and BOI incentives guide.
+Weighing on-site vs an off-site contract?
+See UGT vs TPA: which off-site path fits.
 Not sure which to choose?
 Let us analyze for free.

 Direct PPA or Private PPA — Which Fits Your Factory?